DenysRudenko/Project-2/README.md

 The web was deployed to GitHub pages:
 - Sharing of mine profile here - https://github.com/DenysRudenko
-- The live link can be found here - (https://denysrudenko.github.io/Project-1.-Tatto-studio./)
+- The live link can be found here - (https://github.com/DenysRudenko/Project-2)

   <a name="info"></a>
 # 7. Information
  [Go to the top](#table-of-contents)
 ### Code
-* The main image above the nav bar came from the Love Running project
+* The documentation for animation at the start of the page readed from here https://stackabuse.com/loading-animation-in-vanilla-javascript/
-* The code for the menu button came from https://freefrontend.com/css-hamburger-menu-icons/ and was edited for my purposes.
+* The code for timeout function for animated qube from here https://coderwall.com/p/_ppzrw/be-careful-with-settimeout-in-loops
-* The design idea for the main image and navigation bar was taken from https://dribbble.com/shots/11360956--84-2-Shots-for-Practice/attachments/2973440?mode=media
+* The design idea for logo i took from this page https://alvarotrigo.com/blog/css-text-animations/
 * The design idea for pages was taken from https://www.goodkindtattoo.com/
-* The icons in the footer and contact page came from [Font Awesome](https://fontawesome.com/)
-* For README.md file, reference of https://github.com/dhakal79/Portfolio-project-MS1/edit/master/README.md and from my teacher in Kyiv Politehnic Insitute https://github.com/GasperPaul/university-tools-installer
+* For README.md file, reference of https://github.com/DenysRudenko/Project-1 and https://github.com/josswe26/rpsls
-* Photos are made by Igor Nykytyn, talanted photographer https://instagram.com/igor_nik_photo?igshid=YmMyMTA2M2Y=
-* Help with a photo designs Anton Skokivsky https://instagram.com/a.skokivskyi?igshid=YmMyMTA2M2Y=
 * A big thank you to mentor Marcel Mulders for tips and for supporting a project I made.
+* The quiz idea and some examples of code came from wathing that video https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified

 <a name="#future"></a>
 # 8. Future
 [Go to the top](#table-of-contents)

+### Questions
+* Increase amount of question with examples of code.

+### Timer
+* Develop a timer for every question.

+### Achievements
+* Develop achievements for asnwering correct.

-### Web Security
+### Clues
-* There is need to make some security analysis, in order to put in on the internet.
+* Develop a clues with a link with documentation.

-### Loading
+### Profile
-* The problem with a big picture weight could be fixed by loading animation at the start with a help of JavaScript.
+* Develop the personal profile page with a percentage of succes.

-### Chat
-* The great idea is to add a live chat menu box.

-### Animations
-* There could be nice animations with photos.

-### Parcing
-* Should be created a file with information about parcing for other developers.

-### Font style
-* There could be more improvements with a font and also added font for Ukrainian language.